-Plaintiffs' Equitable Relief Claims against Debtor Defendants, without exception, turn on allegations that through the 2019 Ares Transaction and the 2020 BrandCo Transaction, Defendants improperly manipulated Revlon's capital structure and stripped hundreds of millions of dollars of collateral that secured Plaintiffs' interests under the 2016 Credit Agreement.
-Plaintiffs' Equitable Relief Claims seek to rescind, or to the greatest extent possible, reverse these Transactions so as to restore Plaintiffs' first-priority lien status on that collateral or subordinate the BrandCo Lenders' rights to Plaintiffs'.
+Plaintiffs' Equitable Relief Claims against Debtor Defendants, without exception, turn on allegations that through the 2019 Ares transaction and the 2020 BrandCo Transaction, Defendants improperly manipulated Revlon's capital structure and stripped hundreds of millions of dollars of collateral that secured Plaintiffs' interests under the 2016 Credit Agreement.
+Plaintiffs' Equitable Relief Claims seek to rescind or, to the greatest extent possible, reverse these transactions so as to restore Plaintiffs' first-priority lien status on that collateral or subordinate the BrandCo Lenders' rights to Plaintiffs'.
 In fact, Plaintiffs' counsel acknowledged during oral argument that "[t]he

-12 See Complaint's first cause of action ("COA"), which seeks a declaratory judgment against all defendants that the 2019 transaction was null and void for any purpose under the 2016 agreement and that the 2020 agreement is "void ab initio"; 2d COA (against debtor RCPC, seeking specific performance and rescission of 2019 transaction as alleged breaches of 2016 agreement); 3d COA (against debtor RCPC, seeking specific performance of 2016 agreement and rescission of the 2020 agreement and related transactions due to alleged breach of 2016 agreement); 4th COA (against debtor RCPC and alleged conspiring lenders, seeking specific performance and rescission of 2020 agreement based on alleged breach of implied covenant of good faith and fair dealing); 5th COA (against Debtor RCPC, seeking specific performance and rescission of BrandCo IP asserted sale-leaseback as well as rescission of intercompany DIP facility); 6th COA (against RCPC and lenders, seeking specific performance and rescission of the 2020 agreement); 7th COA (against RCPC and BrandCo Lenders, seeking declaration that RCPC breached 2016 agreement and thereby created an Event of Default that in turn renders subsequent financing invalid); 8th COA (against debtor RCPC and BrandCo only possible remedy that we can get from the Debtors is an equitable remedy which is to have our liens restored," [Tr.
+13 See Complaint's first cause of action ("COA"), which seeks a declaratory judgment against all defendants that the 2019 transaction was null and void for any purpose under the 2016 agreement and that the 2020 agreement is "void ab initio"; 2d COA (against debtor RCPC, seeking specific performance and rescission of 2019 transaction as alleged breaches of 2016 agreement); 3d COA (against debtor RCPC, seeking specific performance of 2016 agreement and rescission of the 2020 agreement and related transactions due to alleged breach of 2016 agreement); 4th COA (against debtor RCPC and alleged conspiring lenders, seeking specific performance and rescission of 2020 agreement based on alleged breach of implied covenant of good faith and fair dealing); 5th COA (against debtor RCPC, seeking specific performance and rescission of BrandCo IP asserted sale-leaseback as well as rescission of intercompany DIP facility); 6th COA (against RCPC and lenders, seeking specific performance and rescission of the 2020 agreement); 7th COA (against RCPC and BrandCo Lenders, seeking declaration that RCPC breached 2016 agreement and thereby created an Event of Default that in turn renders subsequent financing invalid); 8th COA (against debtor RCPC and BrandCo Lenders, seeking order directing return of BrandCo IP to RCPC, release of BrandCo Lenders' liens, and "restor[ation]" of Plaintiffs' liens on BrandCo IP).
+The 9th COA seeks injunctive relief and in rem damages against the Jefferies and BrandCo defendants, seeking return of BrandCo IP to RCPC, a release of BrandCo Lender Liens, and purported restoration of Plaintiffs' liens).
+The 10th COA is against Debtor and non-debtor defendants and similar demands a return of BrandCo IP to RCPC and other relief aimed at defeating RCPC's liens and "restoring" Plaintiffs'.
+The 11th COA seeks equitable subordination of the BrandCo Lenders' liens to those of Plaintiffs.
+The 12th COA requests an only possible remedy that we can get from the Debtors is an equitable remedy which is to have our liens restored," [Tr.
 47:25-48:2], and "the proper remedy is to give us our security back."
 [Tr.
 57:12-13].